brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 and broadcast the "Check In" as soon as I reached camp knowing that the message could take up to ~30 minutes to be delivered.
 Sometimes it was much faster.

-The latest iPhones have a satellite messaging capability tha uses the Globalstar constellation.
+The latest iPhones have a satellite messaging capability that uses the Globalstar constellation.
 I used this feature when outside of mobile cellular range and was surprised to see that it usually worked more quickly than the Garmin inReach.